Boxing-WBC champion Fury to fight Chisora for third time

-LONDON, Oct 20 (Reuters) - Tyson Fury will defend his WBC heavyweight title with a third fight against Derek Chisora at the Tottenham Hotspur Stadium on Dec.
-3, promoter Frank Warren confirmed on Thursday.
+LONDON, Oct 20 (Reuters) - WBC heavyweight champion Tyson Fury will take on Derek Chisora for the third time in his career at the Tottenham Hotspur Stadium in December but the chances of him fighting Anthony Joshua appear to be fading.

-The 34-year-old Fury beat Chisora comfortably in their two previous meetings in 2014 and 2011.
+The 34-year-old Fury will face veteran Chisora on Dec.
+3 having beaten him comfortably in 2011 and 2014.

+Talks between the Fury and Joshua camps broke down last month with Fury's co-promoter Frank Warren saying fellow Britain Chisora was the highest available contender, although leading bookmakers immediately made him the 10-1 underdog.

-After beating Whyte he announced he was retiring but has since said he wants a unification bout against Ukraine's Oleksandr Usyk next year.
+After beating Whyte, Fury announced he was retiring but has since said he wants a unification bout against Ukraine's Oleksandr Usyk next year after Usyk beat Joshua for the second time on a split decision in Saudi Arabia in August.

 Fury is unbeaten in 32 fights while Chisora, 38, ended a run of three successive losses when he beat Kubrat Pulev in July.